Website security is a hot topic these days.

 This can be accomplished in a number of methods:

 - Web page spam.
-These are websites that employ black hat tactics like hidden text, redirects, and cloaking to damage their competitor’s Google results.
+These websites employ black hat tactics like hidden text, redirects, and cloaking to damage their competitor’s Google results.

 - Paid links spam.
 This is the practice of purchasing and selling links with the intention of manipulating PageRank.